FTarfasse/quick-perf-wiki/Spring.md

 ***With one of these dependencies, you have access to [core](https://github.com/quick-perf/doc/wiki/Core-annotations), [JVM](https://github.com/quick-perf/doc/wiki/JVM-annotations) and [SQL](https://github.com/quick-perf/doc/wiki/SQL-annotations) annotations.***

+⚠️ If you use Gradle, please read [this](https://github.com/quick-perf/doc/wiki/Gradle-users).

 _QuickPerf annotations are executed after the loading of the SpringContext._ So, for example, if you profile your JVM with [@ProfileJvm](https://github.com/quick-perf/doc/wiki/JVM-annotations#Profile-or-check-your-JVM), the profiling starts just after the loading of the Spring context.

 *Java code example with QuickPerfSpringRunner*